chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!attack`

+/// note | Command cannot be used while in a tile
+///

 Starts an attack against the current king by spawning you at the red pipe with the `!attack` text on it (bottom-center of the screen).
 You will then move up and start your attack.

 You can read more about attacking the king on the [game mechanics page](../mechanics/index.md).

-/// note
-This command cannot be used while you're participating in a minigame.
-///

 ### `!recruit`